anooshatechx/Python_for_Everybody/Course2/notes.md

-‎# Python for Everybody - Course 2 Notes
+# Python for Everybody - Course 2 Notes‎
-‎
-‎
-‎## 1.
-Strings
+## 1. Strings
-‎
 ‎- Strings are **sequences of characters**.
 ‎- Strings are written inside **single `' '` or double `" "` quotes**.
 ‎- Strings are **immutable** → once created, they cannot be changed (only new strings can be made).
-‎
 ‎### Indexing & Length
 ‎```python
 ‎text = "Hello World"